TristanVII/2420_week11_lab/README.md

 ```
 * *rsync* is a command which copies files or directories to a remote system
 * For more information on the rsync function do ``` man rsync ```
-* The first argument is used to provide the ssh key needed to connect to the remove system **make sure this is the correct path to your private key**
+* The first argument is used to provide the ssh key needed to connect to the remote system **make sure this is the correct path to your private key**
 * The second argument is a directory from the directories listed in the *DIRECTORIES* variable inside the *backup-server.conf*
 * The last argument is the remote systems full IP address to connect to **user@ip** followed by the path you wish to copy the directory to
-* Make sure you have the correct IP address declared as the variable *IPADDR* inside the *backup-server.conf* file and that you have the correct user name of your for your remote machine
+* Make sure you have the correct IP address declared as the variable *IPADDR* inside the *backup-server.conf* file and that you have the correct user name of your remote machine

 **backup-server bash script code**